Guillaume-Docquier/Sajuuk-SC2/README.md

 Want to see it in action or learn more about Sajuuk?
 Check out [Artificially Intelligent](https://www.youtube.com/channel/UC_KAanPGVoL4Ppz2FORKoqA), my YouTube channel!

+## Dev setup
+In order for Sajuuk to function properly, you need to disable the "Select all larvae" in the gameplay options.
+This setting will be persisted between games and is disabled on the ladder.
+If the setting is enabled, Sajuuk cannot choose which larva gets used and will track the wrong units.

 ## Features

 ### Economy